ntk148v/awesome-stars/README.md

 ## JavaScript

+- [realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more 🏅
 - [Awesome-Design-Tools](https://github.com/LisaDziuba/Awesome-Design-Tools) - The best design tools for everything 👉
 - [designing-distributed-systems-labs](https://github.com/brendandburns/designing-distributed-systems-labs) - Labs for the Designing Distributed Systems book.
 - [docker-swarm-visualizer](https://github.com/dockersamples/docker-swarm-visualizer) - A visualizer for Docker Swarm Mode using the Docker Remote API, Node.JS, and D3